nfterrax/Exorde-Testnet-CLI-Docker-Guide/README.md

 docker rm <container_id>
 ```

 Remember that in order for your modules to work properly, it is necessary that they do not overload your system.
-Therefore, open such a number of modules that will work optimally for your technical characteristics
+Therefore, open such a number of modules that will work optimally for your technical characteristics.

 View general server statistics (for example, to check the system load):
 ```